Artpop: Songs

-"G.U.Y." (an acronym for "Girl Under You") is an EDM song with industrial, R&B, and house elements, that was described as a "shuddering dance siren that makes the distinction between gender equality and willful sexual submission".
-The song involves the concept of new-wave feminism, it is "about being comfortable underneath, because you are strong enough to know that you don't have to be on top to know you're worth it".
-"Sexxx Dreams" is a synth-pop song, with inspiration from Prince/Vanity 6 in its production.
+"G.U.Y." (an acronym for "Girl Under You") is an EDM song with industrial, R&B, and house elements, which was described as a "shuddering dance siren that makes the distinction between gender equality and willful sexual submission".
+The song involves the concept of new-wave feminism; it is "about being comfortable underneath, because you are strong enough to know that you don't have to be on top to know you're worth it".
+"Sexxx Dreams" is a synth-pop song, with production inspired by Prince and Vanity 6.
 Its lyrics propose a sexual encounter with a lover whose boyfriend is gone for the weekend.
-Throughout the song, Gaga alternates her vocal techniques between singing and speaking; the sung verses are addressed to her partner at her side and the spoken ones to the person in her fantasy.
+Throughout the song, Gaga alternates her vocal techniques between singing and speaking; the sung verses are addressed to her partner at her side, and the spoken ones to the person in her fantasy.
 The fifth track on the album is "Jewels n' Drugs", a hip hop song with strong influences of trap music that tells a "tale of fame addiction".
 The lyrics are an "ode to the love of the drug trade" and they are of the "classic rap style".

-The next song, "Manicure" (stylized as "MANiCURE") includes handclapping, Gaga shouting "Man!
+The next song, "Manicure" (stylized as "MANiCURE") includes handclapping and Gaga shouting, "Man!
 Cure!" and funk guitar arrangements.
-Its ambiguous lyrics are an "ode to superficial perks”, and talk about physically and spiritually renewing oneself before "getting ready to go out and catch a man or catch a girl".
+Its ambiguous lyrics are an "ode to superficial perks" and talk about physically and spiritually renewing oneself before "getting ready to go out and catch a man or catch a girl".
 The song is "a lot more rock based than the songs before it on the album" and has "a real pop vibe".
-Adam White of The Independent noted that Gaga "at least in the song's bridge", channelled Siouxsie Sioux and delivered her "best... impression".
 "Do What U Want" is an electropop and R&B track, drawing influence from 1980s-inspired throbbing synths and an electronic beat.
-It has a "somewhat raunchy hook", with Gaga and Kelly alternate singing the lines "Do what u want/ What u want with my body/ Do what u want/ What u want with my body/ Write what you want, say what you want about me/ If you're wondering, know that I'm not sorry".
+It has a "somewhat raunchy hook", with Gaga and Kelly alternately singing the lines "Do what u want/ What u want with my body/ Do what u want/ What u want with my body/ Write what you want, say what you want about me/ If you're wondering, know that I'm not sorry".
 The song's lyrics represent themes of sexual submissiveness, with Gaga telling off detractors and the press that her thoughts, dreams, and feelings are her own, no matter what one does with her body.